Video games in Switzerland: 1980s

 Blupi at Home on a Smaky.

 During the 1980s, a few Swiss games were created for C64 (e.g. Robox), Atari ST (e.g. War Heli, Clown-o-Mania) and Amiga (e.g. Insanity Fight, Ball Raider, Dugger) computers.
-Alain Berset, ex-member of the Swiss Federal Council in charge of culture, developed video games in his youth and saved them on cassettes around this time.
+Alain Berset, who later became a member of the Swiss Federal Council in charge of culture, developed video games in his youth and saved them on cassettes around this time.

 On the Swiss computers Smaky, games like Bong, Ping, or Mur were released.
 In 1988, Blupi, the Smaky's mascot, appeared in a game for the first time, in Blupi at Home.